Smith Reynolds Airport: Other prior airline service

 Capital Airlines and Eastern Air Lines operated flights into Smith Reynolds Airport until 1961.
-The June 1, 1960 Eastern Air Lines system timetable listed nonstop flights to Washington National Airport and Charlotte as well as direct service between INT and New York La Guardia Airport, New York Newark Airport, Atlanta, Providence, RI, Richmond, VA, Atlantic City, NJ, Wilmington, NC and other destinations operated with Convair 440, Lockheed Constellation (L-1049 "Super-G" model) and Martin 4-0-4 prop aircraft.
-According to its June 1, 1961 system timetable, Capital Airlines was serving the airport with British-manufactured Vickers Viscount four-engine turboprops with nonstops to Asheville, NC and Richmond, VA and direct one-stop service to Atlanta and Washington National Airport.
-Capital and Eastern then ceased serving the airport and the only scheduled passenger airline flights were then operated by Piedmont and its successors.
-Nonstops operated by Piedmont may never have reached beyond Washington, DC and Atlanta.
+The June 1, 1960 Eastern Air Lines system timetable listed nonstop flights to Washington National Airport and Charlotte as well as direct service between INT and New York La Guardia Airport, New York Newark Airport, Atlanta, Providence, Rhode Island, Richmond, Virginia, Atlantic City, New Jersey, Wilmington, North Carolina, and other destinations operated with Convair 440, Lockheed Constellation (L-1049 "Super-G" model) and Martin 4-0-4 prop aircraft.
+According to its June 1, 1961, system timetable, Capital Airlines was serving the airport with British-manufactured Vickers Viscount four-engine turboprops with nonstops to Asheville, North Carolina and Richmond, Virginia and direct one-stop service to Atlanta and Washington National Airport.
+Capital and Eastern then ceased to serve the airport and the only remaining scheduled passenger airline flights were operated by Piedmont and its successors.
+Nonstops operated by Piedmont may never have reached beyond Washington, D.C., and Atlanta.

 By 1984, the only scheduled air carrier flights were being operated by commuter turboprops to the nearby Piedmont hub at Charlotte (CLT).
 In 1989, USAir Express was operating seven flights a day between the airport and Charlotte with British Aerospace BAe Jetstream 31 and Short 360 commuter turboprop aircraft.
 By 1999, successor US Airways Express was operating only three flights a day between the airport and Charlotte with BAe Jetstream 31 commuter propjets.
 US Airways Express commuter air carrier CCAir then ceased its code share service operated on behalf of US Airways to Charlotte in January 2000 and Winston-Salem has not had air carrier flights associated with a major airline since then.
-The airport maintains high volume and income with general aviation and private business aircraft activity via Landmark Aviation.
-More recently, the airport was receiving monthly service from regional carrier ViaAir operating Embraer EMB-120 Brasilia turboprops from Orlando/Sanford International Airport; however, this service was then discontinued by ViaAir.
+The airport maintains high volume and income with general aviation and private business aircraft activity.

-Current air freight service
+Current Services

-The airport receives FedEx Feeder air freight service from two destinations (Kinston, NC and Greensboro, NC).
+FBO & Charter Service

-The airport receives Freight Runners Express air freight service from Greensboro, NC, and Columbia, SC.
+Signature Flight Support Inc. is a fixed-base operator at Smith Reynolds Airport.
+They provide: